Mastering Infrastructure CVs

 Why Project Delivery, Safety, and Technical Depth Matter

-Think of a major rail upgrade, a new wind farm, or a high-rise construction project.
+Think of a major rail upgrade, a new wind farm, or a high-rise project.
 These projects succeed only when they are delivered on time, within budget, safely, and with technical excellence.
 That’s exactly what employers want to see reflected in your CV.

 So, ask yourself: